-During fiscal 2017, we de-designated one of our interest rate cap derivative contracts as an accounting hedge, as such, the change in the fair value is reflected through earnings.
+For derivative contracts de-designated as accounting hedges, the change in the fair value is reflected through earnings.
 These changes in fair value are mark-to-market adjustments ("MTM adjustments").
 MTM adjustments are defined as fair value changes recorded in periods other than the settlement period.
-The change in fair value of our derivative not designated as a hedge resulted in \$154 thousand recorded directly as an increase to interest expense.

 Such fair value changes are not necessarily indicative of the actual settlement value of the underlying hedge in the contract settlement period.
 The AOCI related to the interest rate cap prior to the de-designation is being amortized over the remaining maturity period.